Canglong Wang (王苍龙)

 Jun 13-15 2013 "Citizenship in the Oriental Societies," Sun Yat-sen University, Guangzhou, China, presentation title "The Making of Cultural Citizenship in Contemporary Chinese Classical Education."

-(2016) (with Wang, Zeyu) "Cooperation and Inter-discipline: Keywords in Building First-class Subjects and Universities in UK."
+(2016) (with Wang, Zeyu) "Cooperation and Inter-discipline: Keywords in Building First-class Subjects and Universities in the UK."
 Shanghai Education (8).
 (In Chinese)

 (2015) (with Lu, Yao, Chen, Xi, and Jin, Tinghe) "Policies of International Students in UK."
 World Education Information (7).
 (In Chinese)